 9. Cook like the pros and make clean-up faster.

-Don't miss this: Here are 21 other great tips to making kitchen clean-up go a whole lot faster so that you can spend time doing more fun things.
+Don’t miss this: Here are 21 other great tips for making kitchen clean-up go a whole lot faster so that you can spend time doing more fun things.

 10. Presentation counts.

 Kitchen towels that are in better shape are great to line a breakfast tray or use as napkins for an outdoor messy barbecue or casual party.

 11. Make dry-time effective.

 Can’t forget drying all those dishes you created, of course!
 But, don’t forget to throw the towel in your washer after the task right away.
 See more about why you’ll be glad you did below!

 HOW TO CARE FOR KITCHEN TOWELS TO AVOID GETTING SICK